PNW-TechPros/js-natural-lenses/README.md

 # JavaScript-Native Lenses

+* Safely retrieve values from deep in JSON data or complex JavaScript data structures
+* Produce an altered clone of JSON or other data, reusing every unchanged branch of the subject tree
+* Build views into complex data

+While retrieving or setting a property of an `Object` in JavaScript is trivially easy to code, when the data structure is more complex than a single `Object` or single `Array`, the code gets trickier: each level of retrieval has to check that the container it is accessing actually exists in the subject data and, when setting, has to ensure that a container exists at each level on the way down to the slot to be set.
+Further complications arise when treating the data as immutable: each container to be "changed" must be cloned and the appropriate change made in the fresh clone returned.

+Lenses address these problems by codifying the concept of "slots" within a data structure as objects separate from the data structure, but knowing how to operate upon it.
+They have a strong theoretical background and there are many ways to modify, combine, and use them.

+## Inspiration

 Edward Kmett implemented the concept of "lenses" in Haskell as a method of navigating and manipulating nested data types.
-The lenses exist separate from the data they access, unlike class identity on JavaScript objects, which makes them ideal for accessing JSON data: JSON just contains the data and does not encode behaviors (a.k.a. methods), and there are no guarantees about what indexes or properties are present as one descends into any particular JSON data.
+The lenses exist separate from the data they access, unlike methods on JavaScript objects associated with class identity, which makes them ideal for accessing JSON data: JSON just contains the data and does not encode behaviors (a.k.a. methods), and there are no guarantees about what indexes or properties are present as one descends into any particular JSON data.

-One of the key aspects of Kmett lenses is their formulation as a single Haskell function, which allows composition of lenses with the Haskell `.` (function composition) operator — though the order of the arguments is reversed from what a Haskell programmer unfamiliar with lenses would expect, and looks like property access notation in JavaScript.
+One of the key aspects of Kmett lenses is their formulation as a single Haskell function (the van Laarhoven formulation), which allows composition of lenses with the Haskell `.` (function composition) operator — though the order of application is reversed from what a Haskell programmer unfamiliar with lenses would expect, and looks like property access notation in JavaScript.
 Unfortunately, unlike Haskell, JavaScript does not have a convenient way to compose functions.

 Lenses that access and modify JSON have additional problems around partiality and polymorphic updates.
 This tends to bring the Maybe monad into play via prisms.
 So now we have lack of syntactically easy function composition and the presence of the Maybe monad that are interfering with a straightforward port of Kmett lenses to JavaScript for the purpose of digging into JSON data.
-While these obstacles can be overcome, and have been by other packages, the consequence is syntax very unusual to JavaScript.
+While these obstacles can be overcome, and have been by other packages, the consequent syntax is awkward and very foreign to JavaScript.

 This package attempts to put a more JavaScript-friendly face on lenses, building around the syntax and native data types supported by the language.